 You need to think about what are all the places you will be using the seat at.
 If you fly to a particular destination at first, you will most certainly need the car seat in the airplane if your kid is under two.
-Personally, I always bring a car seat with me.

-Importantly, these things do not depend on the brand of the car seat at all; the brand can be ultimately the same, but the standards can be different, and therefore your car seat may happen not to comply with local requirements even though it is perfectly legal at home.
+Significantly, these things do not depend on the brand of the car seat at all; the brand can be ultimately the same, but the standards can be different, and therefore your car seat may happen not to comply with local requirements even though it is perfectly legal at home.
 So, it might be smart to check the local regulations before you decide to bring your car seat from home, at least if you're a 100% law-abiding citizen.

 Moving on, from a financial point of view, bringing your car seat is way more cost-efficient than renting.
 As I have previously mentioned, car seat rental costs around 10 dollars per day, so unless you need it for a day or two, it does not pay off.
 It is even more budget-friendly to buy a cheap certified car seat from a local store than renting one.

-Your second option should be to buy a cheap car seat from the local store and use it while you're there, however, you will end up with that seat on your way back, so it is not entirely worth it.
+Your second option should be to buy a cheap car seat from the local store and use it while you're there; however, you will end up with that seat on your way back, so it is not entirely worth it.

 Renting a car seat is the most pricey option unless you only need it for a day or two.
-The fees are considerably high, and when you add that to the total car rental cost, it is not at all negligible.
+The fees are considerably high, and when you add that to the total car rental cost, it is not negligible.